aardappel/lobster/docs/source/language_reference.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Because they are enums, they have the same typing rules: a `bool` can be used anywhere
 an `int` is expected, but not the other way around.
+Similarly, you can use e.g. `bool(1)`
+to convert ints.

 Coroutines
 ----------